stjude/proteinpaint/client/README.md

 # Proteinpaint Client

-The frontend code for the ProteinPaint application
+The client code for the ProteinPaint application

 ## Installation